David-kuron1996/students-and-courses-registration-project/Readme.md

 6. `update course` to update the existing course.
 7. `delete course` to delete out the exist course in database.
 8. `course list` to list all the courses in the database.
+9. `list Enrollment` to list student enrollment(relation between student and course).
+10. `Add Enrollment` to add enrollment(to coures to student by ID).
+11. `Remove Enrollment` to delete student enrollment(by ID).
-9. `Exit` to exist out from the project.
+12. `Exit` to exist out from the project.

 ### project usage ###